-We are doomed if the space program is led by the Communist Chinese —the most powerful anti-humanist government on Earth.
+We are doomed if the space program is led by the Communist Chinese —the most powerful anti-life government on Earth.

 On January 11, 2010 China flexed its muscles by conducting an exoatmospheric missile interception test, as a step towards development of a missile defense system.
 This has put Washington DC on notice that Beijing’s goal is to militarize space and achieve strategic superiority in aerospace.

 Rep. Frank R. Wolf, (R) from Virginia– who is a staunch critic of Communist China’s murderous activities and human rights violations, inserted a clause in NASA’s budget which restricts NASA’s ability to collaborate with the Chinese government or Chinese companies.
 The restrictions also extend to the White House’s Office of Science and Technology Policy (OSTP).